AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/tc_set.rst

 Check SC with expressions that can fail to evaluate because of exceptions
 =========================================================================

-Check SC with expressions that can fail to evaluate because of exceptions

 Check the effects of an expression evaluation interruption by an exception raise, for a set of expressions and a set of possible exception origins, as part of a simple statement or of the control expression in compound